Benjamin Cheboi: Political career

 Following the promulgation of the constitution of Kenya (in 2010), which entrenches devolution, there were calls from several quarters in Baringo County for Cheboi to vie for governorship.
 As required by law, Cheboi resigned from HELB in September 2013 to run for office.

 He chose to vie on a URP ticket.
 In the party primaries of 17 January 2013, Cheboi trounced his sole opponent, Kiprono Chelugui in five out of Baringo County's six constituencies.
 In the 4 March Kenya general election Cheboi won the gubernatorial seat after beating four other candidates.
 He was sworn into office on 27 March 2013.
 His popularity and landslide victory is majorly credited with his track record while he was the chief executive officer of the Higher Education Loans Board (HELB).

-In the April 2022 UDA Party nominations, he beat the incubent Governor Stanley Kiptis where is making his comeback to the leadership of the county upon clinching the seat in August 2022.
+In the April 2022 UDA Party nominations, he beat the incumbent Governor Stanley Kiptis where is making his comeback to the leadership of the county upon clinching the seat in August 2022.
 Also in the race was the Eldama Ravine MP Moses Lessonet who came in second in the primaries.